The Botanist Islay Dry Gin

 Find your perfect gin

-Over the following years, the distillery underwent various periods of renovation, growth and changes in ownership.
-By 1994, the distillery was considered surplus to requirements by its then-owners and closed its doors for what could have been the final time.
+Over the following years, the distillery underwent various periods of renovation, growth, and changes in ownership.
+By 1994, its then-owners considered it surplus to requirements and closed its doors for what could have been the final time.
 However, fortune favours the brave, and in December 2000, a consortium led by Mark Renyier and Simon Coughlin purchased the derelict buildings and remaining whisky stock.
-The distillery underwent refurbishment and renovation, retaining much of the original equipment.
+The distillery underwent refurbishment and renovation, retaining much of the original Victorian-era equipment.
+The new owners also knew they would need a master distiller to lead the development of new and unique spirits and an in-depth understanding of how to run a successful distillery.
+Top of the list was Master Distiller Jim McEwan.
+Jim had worked at the Bowmore Distillery from age 15, working his way up to Master Distiller.
+Jim joined the team as Master Distiller and Production Director.
+He had a vision for the distillery to produce innovative whisky and terroir-driven spirits.

 Find your perfect gin